GeistM-Engineering/adnet-agent/README.md

 ### API Endpoints

-All endpoints are mounted at _epistery_/agent/adnet-agent.
+All endpoints are mounted at _epistery_/agent/geistm/adnet-agent.
 If hosted via epistery-host _epistery_ is the root path of the server domain.
-If imported, routes are mapped to /.well-known/epistey/agent/adnet-agent
+If imported, routes are mapped to /.well-known/epistey/agent/geistm/adnet-agent

+>NOTE: The agent name is it's NPM/Git name.
+If it includes a namespace this is added to the path with the at sign, i.e. @geistm/adnet-agent

 #### `GET /client.js`
 Serves the client-side JavaScript